-I can’t help noticing that some of my sixth-graders belong to the classic middle school culture of cruelty and harsh judgment, the kinds of kids who tormented me.
+I couldn’t help noticing that some of my sixth-graders are part of the classic middle school culture of cruelty and harsh judgment, the kinds of kids who tormented me.
 They constantly put others down and smell blood when they sense fear and hurt in someone.

 The feeling that these are the punks who made my life miserable! can creep in and color my reactions to provocative behavior if I let it, but this is a whole new situation.
 I’m not 13 years old anymore, but I do naturally empathize with kids I know are being bullied.